-Emotional distress damages—often referred to as pain and suffering—can be a huge amount of your claim if you suffered injuries in a car, slip and fall, or other personal injury accident.
+Emotional distress damages—often referred to as pain and suffering—can be a huge amount of your claim if you suffered injuries in a car accident, truck wreck, slip and fall, or other personal injury incident.
 Unlike compensation for your medical bills and lost wages, emotional distress damages may be harder to calculate.
 However, you still need to prove the other party’s negligence and that you suffered emotional distress due to your injuries to receive this compensation.

 How Do You Prove That You Suffered Emotional Distress Due to Your Accident?